Herb Plenty: Early career

 According to his interview for RAAF Historical Section on 5 November 1996, Plenty was born into a farming family in Napperby, South Australia.
 Plenty's interest in flying was kindled as a boy reading the exploits of aviation heroes such as Kingsford-Smith and Bert Hinkler.
 He took flying lessons at the Spencer Gulf Aero Club and sent an application to enlist in the RAAF when he was aged just 16.
 He applied again after his 18th birthday and was accepted on the 1st of September 1939.
 Australia declared war on the 3rd of September 1939 and the following day Plenty arrived at RAAF Base Point Cook for initial training.

 Due to the sudden need to train many more pilots, the RAAF engaged civilian flying schools to provide initial flying training, and Plenty was sent to No. 26 Pilots Course at Kingsford-Smith Aero Club, Mascot NSW, training on the de Havilland Gipsy Moth, and then to No. 21 Squadron RAAF, Laverton Victoria, training on the Hawker Demon.
 After graduation he was posted to No. 2 Squadron, also at Laverton, flying the Avro Anson.
 In June 1940 he was posted to No. 8 Sqn, at Fairbairn, Canberra, flying the new Lockheed Hudson bomber.
-In August the squadron was posted to Sembawang, Singapore, and flew the Hudson's up via Alice Springs, Darwin, and Surabaya.
+In August the squadron was posted to Sembawang, Singapore, and flew the Hudsons up via Alice Springs, Darwin, and Surabaya.
 No. 8 Sqn was the first to be posted to RAF Station Kota Bharu, on the Malay Thai border, from March to August 1941, when No. 1 Sqn RAAF took over in Kota Bharu.
-Facilities were very basic, and the airfield had no defense's such as anti-aircraft guns or fighter aircraft based there.
+Facilities were very basic, and the airfield had no defenses such as anti-aircraft guns or fighter aircraft based there.
 On leave in Singapore Plenty visited the Royal Navy battleship HMS Prince of Wales and battle cruiser HMS Repulse which arrived in Singapore on 2 December.
 The two capital ships were leading Force Z. No. 8 Sqn deployed to RAF Station Kuantan, Malaya in early December 1941.

 Second World War

 Just after midnight on the 8th of December 1941 local time (7am on 7 December Hawaii time) the Imperial Japanese Army landed troops at Kota Bharu where they faced forces from the British 9th Infantry Division.
 This was 90 minutes before the attack on Pearl Harbor.
-Hudson's from No. 1 Sqn at Kota Bharu went into the attack, bombing the landing transports and troops, and sinking the Imperial Japanese Navy transport Awajisan Maru, which was the first Japanese ship of any kind to be sunk in World War II by enemy action.
-No. 8 Sqn Hudson's were sent into the attack around an hour later.
+Hudsons from No. 1 Sqn at Kota Bharu went into the attack, bombing the landing transports and troops, and sinking the Imperial Japanese Navy transport Awajisan Maru, which was the first Japanese ship of any kind to be sunk in World War II by enemy action.
+No. 8 Sqn Hudsons were sent into the attack around an hour later.